chimaris/pacerlabs-auth-task/README.md

 Before you begin, ensure you have met the following requirements:

-- Node.js and Yarn installed on your machine.
+- Node.js installed on your machine.

 ## Installation